tastyhedge/tastyhedge.github.io/content/blog/how-to-calibrate-american-options-really-fast/index.md

 **European calibration** has no closed-form solution.
 Fortunately, there is a very efficient numerical algorithm: [Let's Be Rational](http://www.jaeckel.org/) by Peter Jaeckel.
 Its reference implementation is available in C++ and other languages.
-Here is the C++ code:
+We will use it like this:

 <!-- **`implied_volatility_from_a_transformed_rational_guess`** function from `lets_be_rational.cpp`
 which -->